Rhyl1/Basra/README.md

 -Links to Hover.css CDN - for cool hover effects and transitions (not yet implemented) -Links to Google maps - for location details.
 - Github - repository hosted on Github
+-Gotpod: was used as cloud IDE solutio
 -Git Pages - Website is hosted on Github pages
 -Am I responsive - was used for testing responsiveness of the website -Stadedit.io - was used to compose readme.md file

 ## Testing
+-While construction the website the initial responsiveness was tested within

 ## Deployment